 How many times have you been interrupted, changed your focus for a minute, and then thought, ”Now where was I?”
 Classic multitasking fail.

 As technology allows people to complete more tasks at the same time, living the myth that we can multitask has never been stronger.

 Oh, I know you think you can multitask.
-Most of us really do believe that we can do more than one thing at once: like carrying on a meaningful conversation while we are typing, reading, watching TV, texting or doing a million other daily distractions.
+Most of us really do believe that we can do more than one thing at once: carry on a meaningful conversation while we are typing or reading and watching TV at the same time.

-Some of us even look like we are pretty good at it.
-But really, those that do just have a great memory for what they were doing last and switch back and forth quickly.
-But, it’s a myth.
+Some of us even look like we’re pretty good at it.
+But, it is a myth.
 It’s not really happening.
-Your brain can only focus on one thing at time.
+Your brain can really only focus on one thing at a time.

-But don’t take my word for it.
 There are countless studies that have found that multitasking is simply not possible.
 One of my favorite books, Brain Rules, by John Medina, describes some of the current studies on this subject.
-If I haven’t convinced you, he will.
+If I haven’t convinced you yet, he will.

 When you are communicating with someone, take the time to fully focus on the conversation.
 It will provide for greater understanding and meaning.
-It may even save you a bunch of time.
-You won’t have to ask “what?” when you are off on another brain activity and miss something.
-Or worse, you may miss something important and not notice.
+It may even save you quite a bit of time.
+You won’t have to ask “What?!?” when you are distracted by another activity or thought.

 So put the phone down, look up from the TV or whatever else you are doing, and connect fully and exclusively to communicate well!

 Betty Lochner is a human resources consultant, business coach, and expert in workplace communications.
 She is the author of two books on communication, and a newly published journal, Intentional Gratitude.